At Toddle-Inn Nursery we aim to provide a safe and secure environment, to aid children's learning and development through play.

-We are a family run nursery with the Director/Manager (Lisa) and Acting Manager (Kelly) being Mother and Daughter as well as Dad being the handy man!
+We are a family run nursery with the Directors (Lisa and Gary) being the Parents and Manager (Kelly) being Daughter as well as Dad being the handy man!
 Our last Ofsted report was done in July 2014 which we were awarded GOOD.
-The practitioners and owners are extremely proud of this achievement and are now working towards to next level.
+The practitioners and owners are extremely proud of this achievement and constantly working to continue improving.

 SPECIAL EDUCATIONAL NEEDS AND DISABILITIES INFORMATION - LOCAL OFFER